Texas Contractor License Exam Guide (2026)

 Does Texas license general contractors?

-Which trades require exams?
+Which trades require state exams?

-Are exams open book?
+Are Texas contractor exams open book?

 What insurance is required?